Patrick A. Bolger

 In February 2024 I was hired as a Senior Lecturer in Psychology at Nottingham Trent University in Nottingham, United Kingdom.

-At NTU I have taught Developmental Psychology, Research Methods, and Developing Academic Skills in Psychology, along with supervising several third-year student projects.
+At NTU I have taught several modules (click here to see a list, or just go to the Home tab above).
+I have also supervised several third-year student projects.
 So far, I have learned much more about the teaching ecosystem in the UK than I have about classroom teaching itself (which is ultimately similar to classroom teaching in the US).

 In 2016 I was hired as an Instructional Assistant Professor in the Department of Psychological and Brain Sciences at Texas A&M University.
 There, the vast majority of my responsibilities comprised teaching undergraduate statistics, graduate statistics, and undergraduate research methods.
 But I also taught Developmental Psychology and Psychology of Language.